-The intent is to reuse as much as possible from your implementation of program 2 except that the PAR protocol is to be replaced by Selective Repeat.
+The intent is to reuse as much as possible from your implementation of program 2 except that the PAR protocol is to be replaced by a Selective Repeat sliding window mechanism.

 Frame Format

 All frames need a frame-type byte to distinguish data and ACK frames.
 All data frames must have two bytes for the sequence number, two bytes for error-detection, and one end-of-packet byte.
 The data link layer sends data frames that contain from 1 to 100 bytes of payload (encapsulated data from the network layer packet).
 ACK frames consist of zero bytes of payload, a two-byte sequence number, and a two-byte error detection field.